benc-uk/kubeview2/readme.md

 ```

 This mounts your local Kubernetes configuration directory `$HOME/.kube` into the container, allowing KubeView to access your cluster.
 The app will be accessible at `http://localhost:8000`.
 If your config file is located elsewhere, you need to adjust the volume mount accordingly.

+### Configuration

+The following environment variables are supported:

+- `PORT`: The port on which the KubeView server will listen.
+Default is `8000`.
+- `SINGLE_NAMESPACE`: If set, KubeView will only show resources in the specified namespace
+- `NAMESPACE_FILTER`: A regex pattern to filter namespaces.
+If set, namespaces that match the pattern will be _excluded_. e.g. `NAMESPACE_FILTER=^kube-` will exclude system namespaces starting with `kube-`.

+In addition the standard `KUBE_CONFIG` environment variable can be used to specify a custom path to the Kubernetes configuration file.
+If not set, it defaults to `$HOME/.kube/config`.

 ## 🚢 Deploying to Kubernetes